PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

   .. attribute:: DNSQuestion.interface_remoteaddr

-      :class:`ComboAddress` of the interface the requestor used, that is, the network source address of the request.
+      Source :class:`ComboAddress` of the packet received by the recursor.
+If the proxy protocol is not used, the value will match ``remoteaddr``.

   .. attribute:: DNSQuestion.interface_localaddr

-      The :class:`ComboAddress` of the interface where this query was received on, which is one of the listening addresses of the recursor.
+      Destination :class:`ComboAddress` of the packet received by the recursor.
+If the proxy protocol is not used, the value will match ``localaddr``.

   .. attribute:: DNSQuestion.variable